 In a California divorce, the property is generally divided according to the principle of “community property.”
 This means that each spouse is entitled to one-half of the community property, which includes all property acquired during the marriage, except for gifts and inheritances.
 If the couple has children, the court may also consider factors such as child custody and support when dividing property.

 Community property is a type of ownership available to married couples in some states.
 It allows couples to jointly own property and assets and provides for an equitable division of these assets in the event of a divorce.
 California is a community property state.
 This can make the division of assets during divorce more complex, as each spouse may have a claim to half of the community property.
-However, community property division is one of the many issues that can be negotiated in a divorce settlement.
+However, community property division is one of the issues that can be negotiated in a divorce settlement.

-The division of assets in a California divorce is typically decided by the court, although the parties can also reach their own agreement and present this division of assets and debts to the court to approve in the judgement of divorce.
-Courts look at any property and debts that were acquired during the marriage and in the case of certain assets, they may consider how each spouse contributed to the asset.
+The division of assets in a California divorce is decided by the court through a trial or just their approval of a property settlement agreement put together by the parties and their lawyers.
+That agreement is presented to the court to approve in the final judgement of divorce.
+Again any property and debts that were acquired during the marriage will be subject to division as community property.

 Whether you are considering divorce or have already filed for divorce, we can help.
 Contact the Law Offices of Bradley Bayan at (650) 364-3600 to schedule a free consultation.